-The HIF will provide stable, long-term investment returns to fund co-investments for housing solutions.
-Under the HIF, subsidies and one-off capital grants will be offered to encourage developers, institutional investors and eligible government entities to partner with Community Housing Providers to build or redevelop and operate housing solutions in Queensland.
-Other forms of support may be considered for high-value proposals.
+The HIF provides subsidies, one-off capital grants and other support to encourage developers, builders, institutional investors, superannuation funds, and eligible government entities to partner with Community Housing Providers to build or redevelop and operate housing solutions in Queensland.

-Separately from the current EOI process, the government may release specified state sites for development under the QHIGI.
-Parties who have registered their interest in developing a housing solution under the HIF will be notified as each of the specified state sites is released.
-The release of specified state sites for development will be subject to set opening and closing times, to allow for the evaluation and comparison of proposals received for each site.
+Separate from the current EOI process, the government may release specified state sites for development.
+Parties who have registered their interest in developing a housing solution under the HIF will be notified if state sites are released.
+The release of specified state sites for development will be subject to set opening and closing times, to allow for the evaluation and comparison of proposals.

 There will be 118 new social and affordable homes built on Brisbane’s northside under the Palaszczuk Government’s $1 billion Housing Investment Fund.

 Treasurer and Minister for Trade and Investment Cameron Dick said the projects at Sutton Street, Redcliffe and Ethel Street, Chermside were part of the largest investment in social and affordable housing in Queensland’s history.
 Read more